-Figure 7.
-2021 map showing potential 2022 re-treatment sites in the Lower Big Creek wetland complex, to occur between August 15 and October 31st, 2022.
-New treatment planned for this area in 2022 has been indicated.
+Figure 9.
+2023 re-treatment sites in the Lower Big Creek wetland complex, to occur between August 1 and October 31st, 2023.

 10.0 Contact Information

 Further information on the project and herbicide use can be obtained by visiting the Long Point Phragmites Action Alliance website at www.longpointphragmites.ca.
 Questions regarding the project and activities on federal and private lands can by directed to the following contacts: